Why study health communication?

 Are classes offered fully online or is there an option to take on-campus classes as part of the certificate program?

 All required courses for the Certificate in Health Communication are offered fully online.
 However, some of the required courses are also offered on campus allowing you to have the option to enroll in a mix of online and on-campus courses.
 Note that the program does require an onsite internship experience to be completed outside of the classroom.
+View our list of course offerings by semester.

 How does the internship requirement work?
 What if I already work full time?